 - Box 11: Add the type of business (what industry is your business in?
 Retail, consumer goods, manufacturing, etc.)

-- Box 12: Add the names of all the recipients or employees that will be receiving mail at this address.
-All of the recipients listed must have verifiable identification
+- Box 12: Add the names of all the recipients or employees receiving mail at this address.
+All of the recipients listed must have verifiable identification.

 - Box 13: If your business is a corporation, add the names and addresses of the officers

 - Box 14: If your business is a corporation or registered, add the state and country where it is registered and the date of registration